TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UserSettingsConfiguration/Extending.rst

 In this example the field is also added to the "be_users" table.
 This is not described here as it belongs to 'extending the $TCA array'.
-See label 'extending' in older versions of the TCA-Reference.
+See label 'extending' in older versions of the `TCA`:pn: reference.

 And here is the new field in the User Tools > User Settings module: